deeplearning4j/deeplearning4j/spark.md

 The rest of this page covers the details for running a spark job including how to customize the spark job and how to use the spark interface for dl4j.

+If you would like a managed spark cluster with someone to do it for you.
+[Please contact us](https://skymind.ai/)

+Various cloud services such as elastic map reduce are another way of running and managing a spark cluster.

 ## <a name="overview">Overview</a>